srijanone/ezdevportal/README.md

 - Composer = 1.*
 ```

 EzDevPortal utilizes composer to manage its dependencies.
 So, before using EzDevPortal, make sure you have
 Composer installed on your machine.

 ## Installation from source ##
 ```
-git clone git@github.com:srijanone/odplite-project.git
+git clone git@github.com:srijanone/ezdevportal-project.git
-cd odplite-project
+cd ezdevportal-project
 composer install
 ```